How to Find a Sense of Belonging in Mind

 - offer to share your activities and interests with others.

-How can I get out of belonging if I don't want it?
+How can I get out of a friendship group I don't want to be part of?

-If our group is getting into things we're not comfortable with, that are dangerous or could get us in trouble, it's wise to step away.
-You can figure out how to deal with peer pressure in your own way.
+If your group is getting into things you're not comfortable with, that are dangerous or could get you in trouble, it's wise to step away.

 Less obvious is the need to find other things to do and other people to be with.
 If you don't, it's easy to get sucked back in or to end up feeling very lonely.